lois2inn/Pizza_Place_Sales/README.md

 ## Resources

 - PostgreSQL, pgAdmin
+- Tableau Public
 - Datasets used: [Link](https://www.mavenanalytics.io/data-playground)

 ## Analysis

+- The data is explored with SQL and a visualization with Tableau is created.
 - The Resources folder contains CSV files needed for data exploration.

 ### Data Exploration with SQL